 Let’s see how a status page works and how to get a system status page live for your business in a matter of minutes.

-What is Hipporello's Status Page Power-up?
+What is Hipporello's Status Page Power-Up?

 The recent revolution in the world of work has meant that project managers and colleagues today rely on ever more apps and software tools to run businesses day to day.

-Hipporello’s Status Page App is different.
+Hipporello’s Status Page Power-Up is different.
 Rather than having you install yet more software and toolkits, this system is designed to segue neatly into your existing Trello workflow for incident management and system status updates.